 How long does it take to get my Disability Tax Credit?

 The majority of our clients receive a determination on their application in less than 120 days after their claim is filed.

-The Canada Revenue Agency (CRA) will generally deposit the funds directly into your bank account, however you can choose to receive a physical check if you prefer.
+The Canada Revenue Agency (CRA) will generally deposit the funds directly into your bank account, however you can choose to receive a physical cheque if you prefer.